 - Maintain your drills correctly; check and prepare them before drilling

-- Avoid the release of treated seed dust
+- Do everything possible to minimise the release of treated seed dust

-- Clean up any spillage immediately - better still avoid them completely
+- Clean up spills: better still, avoid them completely

-- Check the drilled area for exposed seed after drilling and cover any on the surface.
+- Check the drilled area for spills after drilling and cover exposed seed

 Other simple stewardship actions

-- Fill the drill on an area where it's easy to detect and clear up any spillage - avoid grassed areas
+- Fill the drill on an area where it’s easy to detect and clear up any spillage – not on grassed areas or verges

 - Dispose of any dust remaining in the bag with the bag itself – don’t tip it into the drill

 - With cereal drills, sow the headlands last; this will help incorporate any seed left by the drill when lifting in or out at row ends